marcodpt/minirps/README.md

 ## Docs
 ### config.toml
+Command line arguments take priority over config file if both are present.

+Command line argument paths are relative to the current working directory.

+`config.toml` paths are relative to your own directory.

 Currently, any changes to `config.toml`, the server must be restarted for them to be applied.

 #### port: integer?